jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int32Extensions.ToggleBits(thisint,Jcd.BitManipulation.BitMask).md

 ## Int32Extensions.ToggleBits(this int, BitMask) Method

-Toggle all the bits according to the provided mask
+Toggle all the bits specified in the provided bit mask and returns the modified value.

 ```csharp
 public static int ToggleBits(this int value, Jcd.BitManipulation.BitMask mask);